-The PERCENTRANK function is categorized under Statistical functions.
-The function will return the rank of a value in a data set as a percentage of the data set.
+The PERCENTRANK function is categorized under Excel Statistical functions.
+This function will return the rank of a value in a data set as a percentage.
 It can be used to evaluate the relative standing of a value within a data set.

-In corporate finance, we can use PERCENTRANK to evaluate the standing of a test score among all employee scores in an aptitude test.
+In corporate finance, we can use PERCENTRANK to evaluate the standing of a specific test score among all the employee scores on an aptitude test.

-The PERCENTILERANK function’s been replaced with PERCENTRANK.EXC and PERCENTRANK.INC functions.
-Although the function is still available for backward compatibility, it may no longer be available in future versions of MS Excel.
+The PERCENTILERANK function has been replaced with PERCENTRANK.EXC and PERCENTRANK.INC functions.
+Although it is still available for backward compatibility, it may not be available in future versions of MS Excel.

-- Array (required argument) – It is the array or range of data that defines relative standing.
+- Array (required argument) – This is the array or range of data that defines relative standing.

-- X (required argument) – It is the value for which we want to know the rank.
+- X (required argument) – The value for which we want to know its rank.

-- Significance (optional argument) – It is a value that identifies the number of significant digits for the returned percentage value.
+- Significance (optional argument) – This is a value that identifies the number of significant digits for the returned percentage value.
 If omitted, PERCENTRANK uses three digits (0.xxx).

 How to use the PERCENTRANK Function in Excel?

-As a worksheet function, PERCENTILERANK function can be entered as part of a formula in a cell of a worksheet.
-To understand the uses of the function, let us consider an example:
+As a worksheet function, the PERCENTRANK function can be entered as part of a formula in a cell of a worksheet.
+To understand the uses of the function, let’s consider an example: